WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 	--ucsc	This will invoke 00_convertHeader.py, which will convert the headers from UCSC fasta files so they only contain build names and gene IDs.
-This does not need to be run on Stich Gene Blocks output.
+This does not need to be run on Stitch Gene Blocks output.

 	--retainStops	This will tell AlignmentProcessor to retain sequences